vzakhar/copilot-hands-on/labs.md

 ```
 ![Generate a GitHub Actions Workflow](./images/pic009.png?raw=true "Generate a GitHub Actions Workflow")

 Take some time to analyze the resulting **GitHub Actions** workflow.
 You can see that it is referencing several Actions that come from the **GitHub Marketplace**, what a time saver!
 We did not have to manually figure out and look up the multiple Actions that need to be used, GitHub Copilot did that for us.
-Your suggestion may include an important note insturcting you to properly manage the `AZURE_WEBAPP_PUBLISH_PROFILE`.
+Your suggestion may include an important note insturucting you to properly manage the `AZURE_WEBAPP_PUBLISH_PROFILE`.
 This is a form of a **secret** that we would want manage very diligently to ensure that it does not fall into the hands of a hacker.
 We can use **Azure OpenID Connect** to avoid having to manage and store secrets like an `AZURE_WEBAPP_PUBLISH_PROFILE`.

 2. Let's refine the prompt to be more specific and see what happens.
 Enter the refined prompt below in the chat interface.